 - There are possible explanations for Brynjolf, but it still makes it odd that he's the only one to use it — he's either speaking in an archaic dialect (back in the Morrowind days, the Nords sounded Scottish), or a Morrowind-settlement dialect (the Nords in Morrowind sounded Scottish).

-- Bodhan and Sandal, recurring characters of the Dragon Age series, speak with heavy Cockney accents rather than the American accents that Dwarves generally speak with.
+- Bodhan and Sandal, recurring characters of the Dragon Age series, speak with heavy Cockney accents rather than the American accents that dwarves generally speak with.
+While they are surfacers and not from Orzammar like most dwarves, no surfacer, dwarf or otherwise, has the thick accent they have either.

-- Javik of Mass Effect 3 has an inexplicable Haitian/Jamaican/African/something accent, although the other Protheans we see in flashbacks have American accents.
+- Javik of Mass Effect 3 has a Nigerian accent, although the other Protheans we see in flashbacks have American accents.

 - Fiora in League of Legends is, so far, the only person in the entire world with a French accent.

-- And Viktor is the only person with a Russian one.
+- Viktor is the only person with a Vaguely German/Russian/Eastern European one.

 - Caitlyn's high-class English accent is utterly unlike those of other Piltover natives, who speak with various American accents.